 The race used to be from town to the top of the mountain, along the top for a mile or so and back down.
 Sensible.
 That’s how I ran it in 1979.
 The medal then had a handy bottle opener attached!

-Then some fools decided that wasn’t long enough (apparently a cross-country route needed to be 15km to be “official”!) so they added 3km of perfectly senseless meanderings around the streets of our dorp causing fatigue before I even started the climb.
+Then some fools decided that wasn’t long enough!
+Apparently a cross-country route needed to be 15km to be “official”, so they added three kilometres of perfectly senseless meanderings around the streets of our dorp causing fatigue before I even started the climb.

 It gets steeper, then at times its hands and knees

 Top of One Man’s Pass looking back down on the City of Sin and Laughter